Chondria/SiB/docs/Accessing Storage and Functions Across Pallets.md

 	}
 ```

-Now if in the future you’ll like to use a different pallet for the runtime implementation of `ExternalOrigin` and `ExternalMajorityOrigin` , all you’ll have to do is to declare a new struct in the pallet, implement the `EnsurOrigin` for the new struct and assign it to `ExternalOrigin` and `ExternalMajorityOrigin` when implementing the pallet in runtime.
+If in the future you’ll like to use a different pallet for the runtime implementation of `ExternalOrigin` and `ExternalMajorityOrigin` , all you’ll have to do is to declare a new struct in the pallet, implement the `EnsurOrigin` trait for the new struct and assign it to `ExternalOrigin` and `ExternalMajorityOrigin` when implementing the pallet in your runtime.

 ### A Deeper look at the error encountered

-Let’s now take a look at the error encountered when trying to use a function from another pallet without specifying the generic type parameter <T>
+Let’s now take a deeper look at the error encountered when trying to use a function from another pallet without specifying the generic type parameter `<T>`

-All substrate pallets have a Pallet struct.
-This struct has at least one generic type parameter <T>
+All substrate pallets have a `Pallet` struct which acts as a container for all the items related to the pallet.
+This struct has at least one generic type parameter `<T>`.

 ```rust
 #[pallet::pallet]
 	pub struct Pallet<T>(_);
 ```

-The type for all implementations for this struct must be bound to the pallet’s `config` trait
+The type for all implementations for this struct must be bound to the pallet’s `config` trait.

 ```rust
 impl<T: Config> Pallet<T> {